Gear and Health

 The Blood Mountain Shelter.
 May 27, 2013

-There are three theories as to how Blood Mountain (and Slaughter mountain and creek) got its name:
+There are three theories as to how Blood Mountain and Slaughter mountain and creek got their names:

 1) settlers moving westward in turn pushed natives westward, resulting in a blooddy clash in the 1600s between Cherokees and Creek Indians.

 2) A battle between Cherokees and colonists as the latter increasingly invaded their land.

 3) the reddish lichen that covers rocky sections.